 The Heavy Gustav, was completed towards the end of 1940 and the proof rounds were fired early in 1941 at the Rugenwalde Artillery Range.
 Both Hitler and Albert Speer, later to be his armaments minister, attended the occasion.

-Before starting the war, German High Command needed to figure out how to get past the French Maginot line, a 1,500 km defensive wall of fortifications, tank barriers, artillery and machine gun nests running along the French-German and French-Italian borders.
+Before starting the war, the German High Command needed to figure out how to get past the French Maginot line, a 1,500 km defensive wall of fortifications, tank barriers, artillery, and machine-gun nests running along the French-German and French-Italian borders.
 Before they figured out to simply run around the line via Belgium, Hitler schemed to destroy it outright.